Kameshpaliwal21/base64-to-pdf-converter/DOWNLOAD_FIX.md

 ## Root Cause
 The previous implementation had several issues:
 1. **Delayed cleanup**: The hidden download link was only removed after 1 second, not immediately
-2. **Missing URL revocation**: ObjectURLs were only revoked when starting a new conversion or clearing the form, not after each individual download
+2. **Missing URL revocation**: ObjectURLs were only revoked when starting a new conversion or clearing the form, not properly managed per download
 3. **Shared URL tracking**: Using a single `lastCreatedUrl` variable instead of managing each download's URL independently

 ## Solution Implemented

-### Client-Side Download Pattern (A)
+### Client-Side Download Pattern
-The application now uses the recommended pattern:
+The application now uses the recommended pattern with proper lifecycle management:

 ```javascript
 // 1.
 Decode Base64 → byte array